fasibio/gomake/Readme.md

 # Extra functions

 **include**
-include other commands script or onFailure depands of position of command
+other commands script or onFailure depands of position of command

 **shell**
-execute shell command before the main script is running useful to fill Variables
+command execution before the main script is running useful to fill Variables